-(2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 7.3% reduction from federal fiscal year 2015 through federal fiscal year 2024.
+Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 7.3% reduction from federal fiscal year 2015 through federal fiscal year 2024.
 For information regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS - Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement.

-(3) Does not reflect any refunding of 2012B, 2013A, 2013B or 2014B '(SIFMA Index Notes) prior to their respective maturity dates.
 The Commission expects that it will refund such bonds prior to maturity subject to market conditions at the time.

-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."
+See APPENDIX A - THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations.\